hcilab/HoloLensBoxAndBlocks/Assets/README.md

 ### MyoReaderClient.cs

 This script is attached to the `ar_hand` prefab.
 It creates a TCP client socket and reads data from the myo armband sent from the Momo Server.
+The read string is split up and parsed into `float` variables.

 ### OffsetFix.cs

+This script is attached to the `vr_controller_vive_1_5` prefab.
+It creates a TCP client socket and reads data from the Vive controller sent from the `pythonScript` server.
+It aligns the axes of an empty game object, `ViveAxes`, with the axes of the base stations when the user aligns the actual vive controller with the vive controller game object in unity.
+Then the motion and rotation of the `vr_controller_vive_1_5` is updated relative to the `ViveAxes` axes.
+The postition and rotation data is read from the TCP client.

 ### PartitionCollider.cs

 ### PickUpManager.cs
 ### ReadFromPythonServer.cs
 ### ScanManager.cs